livetrails/targetj/README.md

 1. TargetJS.tApp.stop(): Stops the application.
 2. TargetJS.tApp.start(): Restarts the application
 3. TargetJS.tApp.throttle: Slows down the application.
 This represents the pause in milliseconds before starting another TargetJS task cycle.
 It is zero by default.
-4. TargetJS.tApp.debugLevel: Logs information about the TargetJ task cycle when set to 1.
+4. TargetJS.tApp.debugLevel: Logs information about the TargetJS task cycle when set to 1.
 It is zero by default.
 5. Use `t()` in the browser console to find an object by its oid, which corresponds to the ID of the HTML element..
 6. Use `t(oid).bug()` to inspect all the vital properities of an object.
 7. Use `t(oid).logTree()` to inspect the internal children structure including brackets of a container.